Introduction

 Deno automatically downloads and caches the library when it is imported.

-plugin and place it under ~/denops-maze
+Create the denops-maze plugin and place it under ~/denops-maze.
+The

 directory tree will look like this: